dwojtasik/PyHook/README.rst

 You can download selected binary files from `Releases <https://github.com/dwojtasik/pyhook/releases/latest>`_.

-1. Download executable and \*.addon files.
-Place both in same directory.
+1. Download and unpack zip catalog with PyHook executable, addon and pipelines.
+2. | Prepare Python local environment (read more in `Virtual environment <#virtual-environment>`_) and download pipelines files if needed.
+   | Pipelines has own directories with ``download.txt`` file that has list of files to download.
-2. Start game with `ReShade <https://reshade.me/>`_ installed.
+3. Start game with `ReShade <https://reshade.me/>`_ installed.
-3. Start PyHook.exe.
+4. Start PyHook.exe.

 For custom pipelines (e.g. AI ones) install requirements and setup ENV variables that points to Python3 binary in required version.